vic-ma/website/content/posts/2025-11-05-final-report/index.md

 and 4-Across are both unfillable, because no letter fits in the bottom-right cell.

 Now, suppose that the current slot is 4-Across.
-Then, the basic word suggestion algorithm cannot detect the fact that the slot is unfillable.
-After all, the algorithm only looks at the current slot---it does not know about 4-Down.
+The basic algorithm only considers the constraints imposed by the current slot, so it returns all words that match the pattern `W O R _`, such as *WORD* and *WORM*.
+But these word suggestions are all wrong, because because they all turn 4-Down into a nonsensical word.

+ though they do not actually fit in this slot.
+They all cause 4-Down to become a nonsensical word.

 ### Our word suggestion algorithm